eirikt/default-webapp-vue-vite-vercel/README.md

 (together with all the others in `package.json`).

 This will be as using Vue as an ESM module.
-It will be bundled together with our application- and presentation logic by Vite.
+It will be bundled together with our application and presentation logic by Vite.

-Install Vue and Vite's Vue plugin:
+Install Vue and then Vite's Vue plugin:
 ```shell
 pnpm install vue --save-dev
 pnpm install @vitejs/plugin-vue --save-dev